Champagne Barnaut, Bouzy

 Edmond Barnaut was one of the first pioneers in Champagne to create his own brand outside of the controlling centers of power of Epernay and Reims.
 In 1874 he set up shop in Bouzy, where he owned vines and where he married Appoline Godmé-Barancourt (now there’s a name!), heiress to additional vineyards in the village.
 Cellars were dug as deep as 15 meters underground, and the first cuvée made of two-thirds Pinot Noir and one-third Chardonnay was launched.

-Philippe Secondé is the current descendant and arguably one of the more important ones.
-After earning a degree in enology, he took over the family firm in 1985 and went on to significantly increase the domain’s vineyards, modernize its cellar, expand production, and move its viticulture footing to the quasi-organic lutte raisonnée structure (plowing between rows, using only organic composts, and minimalizing fungicide applications).
+Philippe Secondé (above, with Alsace’s Mélanie Pfister of Domaine Pfister) is the current descendant and arguably one of the more important ones.
+He took over in 1985 and soon made a name for himself with his vinous Blanc de Noirs and his strikingly flavorful rosé.
+He significantly increased the domain’s vineyards, modernized its cellar, expanded production, and moved its viticulture footing to the quasi-organic lutte raisonnée structure (plowing between rows, using only organic composts, and minimalizing fungicide applications).
 Today Champagne Barnaut farms 11.27 hectares (28 acres) divided among 32 parcels in the grand cru vineyards of Bouzy, Ambonnay and Louvois.
 The latter two communes are adjacent to Bouzy and Barnaut’s holdings in them represent 5% of the domain’s grand cru totals.
-In addition, the domain farms 4.6 hectares (11 acres) in the Marne Valley and sells those grapes to the cooperative that makes the Nicolas Feuillatte brand.
+In addition, the domain farms 4.6 hectares (11 acres) in the Marne Valley and sells those grapes to the cooperative that makes the Nicolas Feuillatte brand, while saving some Chardonnay to make a Blanc de Blancs.

 Pinot Noir makes up a solid 80% of Barnaut’s production, with Chardonnay making up the rest.
 All fruit is selected on a sorting table.
 All the cuvées of wine undergo malolactic fermentation in stainless steel, and fifty percent of each year’s crop is saved as reserve wine.
 The white non-vintage wines spend at least 24 months on the lees before being disgorged, and rest for another three months before going to market.
-The vintage wine spends around three years on the lees.
+The vintage spends up to seven years on the lees, is made only in the best years, and represents only 3% of Philippe’s total production.
+From the beginning, he never wanted to take quality away from his NV wines.

 With its sister village of Ambonnay, Bouzy lays claim to having the finest vineyard sites for Pinot Noir in the appellation of Champagne.
 Bouzy’s vineyards begin at 103 meters above sea level and end at 268 meters.
 Its 923 acres of vines grow up the rolling foothills of the Montagne de Reims and face due south, ensuring the best possibility for ripening every year (Ambonnay’s vineyards, following the mountain, begin the turn to the southeast, thus on paper anyway have the potential for more elegance).
 The result is Champagne’s richest and fullest-bodied wines—the Latin counterpart to the Côte des Blancs’ Nordic austerity, if you will.